Exeter City's Steve Perryman says he almost died after heart problem

 "The odds were definitely against me and apparently 15 years ago you wouldn't have had any chance to survive it."

-Perryman had taken his usual place in the stand for Exeter's final game of the season in League One against Sheffield United on 6 May when he started to feel unwell.
+Perryman had taken his usual place in the stand for Exeter's final game of the season in League One when he started to feel unwell.

 "I had a pain in my chest and I realised that it wasn't indigestion, it was a devious pain, so I quickly knew I needed help.